 Those who love to travel don’t wait for opportunities to unravel -saargoga

 It was a peaceful Sunday morning, but my mind was anything but ready for exams which were just a week off.
-A mobile at hand and a wandering mind combination enough for whims and exactly that made me call up an old friend living at his native village near Dehradun.
-Apparently being born at the land of Sharavan he had followed suite and had left his fledgling career in Delhi and headed back to his parents.
-I was always intrigued as how a grown up metro boy holding up in a village especially after spending most of his adolescent life in Delhi.
+A mobile at hand and a wandering mind combination enough for whims.
+Been meant to meet an old friend in his native village near Dehradun so called him up.

-The path which we drove through Solan was a 6 feet damar road which evidently never saw ‘wrath of a raging road roller’.
-Good thing was this road from Solan meets up with the ‘Chakrata> Yamuna Bridge’ route skipping Kalsi and Dakpathar entirely, the map on the right doesn’t show it as Google map does not have necessary details in the ‘Map overlay’ though only visible in ‘satellite overlay’ mode.
-This path is a good alternative to the Mussorie>Yamuna Bridge>Lakha Mandl route.
+The path which we drove through was a 6 feet damar road which evidently never saw ‘road roller’.
+Good thing was that this route meets up with the ‘Chakrata> Yamuna Bridge’ skipping Kalsi and Dakpathar entirely, the map on the right doesn’t show it as Google map does not have necessary details in the ‘Map overlay’ though it is visible in ‘satellite overlay’ mode.
+I think this path is a good alternative to the Mussorie>Yamuna Bridge>Lakha Mandl route.

-So there we were chasing time to reach Lakha Mandal and at the same time moving through all the memories of our school days, teacher’s beatings, fights, glorious moments in sports, girls, swimming in rainwater collected in large part of our football field, licking the sweet sour lime powder that came in poly tubes and what not, past life was a big part of the travel until we stopped at a curious sign board which phonetically reads ‘sorry god’ actually that’s a world in Garhwali loosely means ‘plantation in valley’ ;) We stopped again at Yamuna Bridge and had a plate of Maggie though neither of us was hungry as such.
+So there we were chasing time to reach Lakha Mandal and at the same time moving through all the memories of our school days, teacher’s beatings, fights, glorious moments in sports, girls, swimming in rainwater collected in large parts of our football field, licking the sweet sour lime powder that came in poly tubes and what not.
+That topic was a big part of the travel until we stopped at a curious sign board that’s the world in Garhwali loosely means ‘plantation in valley’.
+We stopped again at Yamuna Bridge and had a plate of Maggie though neither of us was hungry as such.

-I have known Aseem the boy for major part of our pre-board life and here I listened to Aseem who has turned into a fine young man, yet still loaded with those childish ‘born free’ flavours, one of them being motor-biking that he have acquired recently.
+I have known Aseem the boy for major part of our pre-board life and here I listened to Aseem who was turning away from the adolescent, yet still loaded with those childish ‘born free’ favours one of them being motor-biking that he have acquired recently.
 Then of course there was a long chat on his attempts at few business ventures on his own in this village with mixed responses.

 Reaching Lakha Mandal Temple (Lakhamandal)